 I knew we were in for a visual fest when we received an invitation to join our friend Masa to visit a garden at the Daitoku-ji that is only open to the public for a short time in the spring and autumn.
-It's been a glorious few weeks.
-A streak of fine weather prolonged sakura … Continue reading The Cat and the Mouse
+I didn't know that the visit would prompt a spontaneous game of cat … Continue reading The Cat and the Mouse

 Today we merged with a few of the thousands of Chinese tourists who come to Kyoto to view the cherry blossoms.
 There are droves of Chinese tourists who flock here eager to shop and have fun.
 Young Chinese women dress up in brightly colored garish kimono, taking advantage of dozens of kimono rental businesses that … Continue reading Going the Tourist Route (for a few hours)